google/blockly-samples/codelabs/custom_generator/custom_generator.md

 In this codelab you:
 - Built a custom language generator to generate JSON.
-- Defined block generators for built in blocks and for custom blocks
+- Defined block generators for built in blocks and for custom blocks.
 - Used your generator in the playground.
 - Learned how to use the core generator functions: `statementToCode`, `valueToCode`, `blockToCode`, and `getFieldValue`.
 - Learned how to generate code for stacks of blocks.